MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step2.md

     ![Azure Information Protection quick start tutorial step 3 - set Azure RMS protection](../media/step2-configure-watermark.png)

-    Although you can change the size, color, and layout for watermarks, we'll leave these at the defaults for now.
+    Although you can change the size, color, and layout for watermarks, we'll leave these settings at the defaults for now.

 6. Locate the section **Configure conditions for automatically applying this label**: